boltomli/Neo4jAssets/README.md

 ## AssetsMan
 Maintenance tool used by admin.
 Workaround, to be retired if AssetsView can grow strong.

-## AssetsView
+## AssetsViewSP
-On-going MVC web interface.
+Single page web site to view assets.
+AssetsView is deprecated (so soon).